Date of Degree

 Copyright 2007 Siu Wah Wong-Deyrup

 Wong-Deyrup, Siu Wah.
-"DNA sequence selectivity and kinetic properties of de novo designed metalloprotein dimers." dissertation, University of Iowa, 2007.
+"DNA sequence selectivity and kinetic properties of de novo designed metalloprotein dimers."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2007.